Federal judge in Manafort case skeptical of the scope of the Mueller investigation

 Breaking News Emails

-A U.S. federal judge made it clear in court on Friday that he is skeptical over the ability of special counsel Robert Mueller to bring charges against former Trump campaign manager Paul Manafort.
+A U.S. federal judge made it clear on Friday that he is skeptical over the ability of special counsel Robert Mueller to bring charges against former Trump campaign manager Paul Manafort.

-At a hearing in Alexandria, Virginia, Kevin Downing, Manafort's attorney, challenged the scope of Mueller's mandate, stating that the bank fraud charges his client faced should be dismissed.
+At a hearing in Alexandria, Virginia, Kevin Downing, Manafort's attorney, challenged the scope of Mueller's mandate, stating that the bank fraud charges his client faces should be dismissed.

-Special counsel attorney Micahel Dreeben stated that the August 2017 memo written by acting Attorney General Rod Rosenstein gave the special counsel the power to investigate these claims fully.
+Special counsel attorney Michael Dreeben stated that the August 2017 memo written by acting Attorney General Rod Rosenstein gave the special counsel the power to investigate these claims fully.

 Breaking News Emails

-But what stood out in the court proceedings is when the judge, Ronald Reagan appointee T.S.
-Ellis, hammered the special counsel’s office on the idea that the charges against Manafort have nothing to do with Russian election interference.
+But what stood out in the court proceedings Friday is when the judge, T.S.
+Ellis, a Reagan-appointee, hammered the special counsel’s office on the idea that the charges against Manafort have nothing to do with Russian election interference.

 Ellis said that he believes the special counsel is only interested in Manafort to squeeze him for information “that would reflect on Mr. Trump or lead to his impeachment.”

-Note: CORRECTION (May 4, 2018, 2:35 p.m.
-ET): An earlier version of this article misspelled the first name of a special counsel attorney.
-He is Michael Dreebin, not Micahel.